 Conclusion

 Preparation is better than cure, especially when you’re on a motorcycle, in the hills!
 You don’t want to go forward callously, and you should always be vigilant.
-Water-crossings are not tough if you’re aware and apply the technique.
+Water-crossings are not tough if you’re aware of and apply the technique.

 Have a travel question??
 You can subscribe to my YouTube channel and leave a comment to ask your travel questions about traveling to the Himalayas.